Leading Metal Etching Manufacturers

 2. A metal sheet is cut to size, coated with photoresist, sandwiched between two films, and vacuum-sealed.

-3. UV light exposure hardens the photoresist.
+3. UV light exposure hardens the photoresist in the desired pattern.

 4. Excess photoresist is washed away, leaving only the areas to be etched exposed.